wpietri/sucks/README.md

 started.
 I'll happily accept pull requests for it.

 Why the project name?
 Well, a) it's ridiculous that I needed to MITM my own vacuum.
 This is not the future I signed up for.
-There should be a nice, tidy RESTful API.
-That would be easy enough to make.
 And b), it's a vacuum.

 ## Installation